steveloughran/kerberos_and_hadoop/sections/errors.md

 ## Server not found in Kerberos database (7)

 * DNS is a mess and your machine does not know its own name.
-* Your machine has a hostname, but it's not one there's an entry in the keytab for
+* Your machine has a hostname, but the service principal is a `/_HOST` wildcard and the hostname is not one there's an entry in the keytab for.

 ## No valid credentials provided (Mechanism level: Illegal key size)]